linqueta/blog/_posts/2020-05-24-rails_uuid_primary_key.md

 ---
 layout: post
-title: Using UUID as a primary key on Ruby on Rails
+title: Using UUID as a primary key on Ruby on Rails with Postgresql
 date: 2019-05-24 21:00
 categories: rails uuid active_record
 summary: Make strong and secure ids for your models!